EireFriend/Roving-The-Red/README.md

 This project utilizes data from the NASA Mars Rover Photos API.

 IMPORTANT: Provided DEMO_KEY has a limit of 30 requests per hour.
-A personal API key should be provided from api.nasa.gov for broader access.
+A personal API key should be provided fromhttps://api.nasa.gov for broader access.

 On github pages: https://eirefriend.github.io/Roving-The-Red/